Chinese Canadians

 Chinese Canadians are Canadians of full or partial Chinese ancestry, which includes both naturalized Chinese immigrants and Canadian-born Chinese.
 They comprise a subgroup of East Asian Canadians which is a further subgroup of Asian Canadians.
 Demographic research tends to include immigrants from Mainland China, Taiwan, Hong Kong, and Macau, as well as overseas Chinese who have immigrated from Southeast Asia and South America into the broadly defined Chinese Canadian category.

 Canadians who identify themselves as being of Chinese ethnic origin make up about 5.1% of the Canadian population, or about 1.77 million people according to the 2016 census.

 While other Asian groups are growing rapidly in the country, the Chinese Canadian community fell slightly to 1.71 million, or 4.63% of the Canadian population, in the 2021 Canadian census.

-The Chinese Canadian community is the second largest ethnic group of Asian Canadians, constituting approximately 40% of the Asian Canadian population.
+The Chinese Canadian community is the second largest ethnic group of Asian Canadians after Indians, constituting approximately 30% of the Asian Canadian population.
 Most Canadians of Chinese descent are concentrated within the provinces of Ontario and British Columbia.

 History

 Pre-19th century

 The first record of Chinese in what is known as Canada today can be dated back to 1788.
 The British fur trader John Meares hired a group of roughly 70 Chinese carpenters from Macau and employed them to build a ship, the North West America, at Nootka Sound, Vancouver Island, British Columbia.
-This was then an increasingly important but disputed European outpost on the Pacific coast, which, after Spanish seizure, was abandoned by Mears, leaving the eventual whereabouts of the carpenters largely unknown.
+This was then an important European outpost on the Pacific coast, disputed between Spain and Britain.
+The British post was seized by Spain, and thereafter was abandoned by Meares.
+The later fortunes of the Chinese carpenters is unknown.